andrew1st/project1/README.md

 - AWS Account (for Lambda deployment)
 - GitHub (for version control)

-## 🎯 Project Goals & Current progress
+## 🎯 Project Goals & Progress Checklist
 ✅ Create a REST API with FastAPI

 ✅ Use Async Programming (asyncio) for improved efficiency